reckoning-machines/walkforward-backtest/README.md

 And, this is a work in process... see "to do" list below

 Example:
-predict and predict proba back propogated
+predict and predict proba back propogated, that is, the default

 <img width="440" alt="image" src="https://github.com/user-attachments/assets/3532fbbd-8b29-4206-abcb-797c82d39ba4">